Emily Browne Powell

 Emily Browne Powell (1847–1938) was an American writer.
 In 1892, she became the second president of the Pacific Coast Women's Press Association.

 Early life

 Emily Jeannette Browne was born in 1847, in Waldo County, Maine, of Puritans ancestry.
-Her parents were Moses M Brown and Harriet A (Newell) Brown, and she had a sister, Elizabeth, who married George Emerson Brackett.
+Her parents were Moses M. Browne and Harriet A. (Newell) Browne, and she had a sister, Elizabeth, who married George Emerson Brackett.

 Powell wrote her first poem at the age of twelve.
 At the age of 16, she sent a poem to a Boston literary journal which brought her an invitation to become a regular contributor.

 Career

 After several years of experience as a teacher in Belfast, Maine and elsewhere, Powell went to California in 1868, where she continued to work as a teacher.

 Powell's work consisted of poems, stories, essays, and letters on the events of the day and appeared in many magazines and newspapers, including the Oakland Tribune, The San Francisco Call, Overland Monthly, as well as Harper's Magazine, The Californian, Peterson's Magazine, and New Peterson Magazine.
 Her poems were widely copied throughout U.S. magazines.
 She once received complimentary notice from Horace Greeley for a letter written to the New-York Tribune.

 The Pacific Coast Women's Press Association was organized in 1890 with about 200 women, and Powell was chosen to be the assistant recording secretary.
 In September 1892, Powell succeeded Nellie Blessing Eyster to become the organization's second president.
 She was a charter member of Oakland, California's Tea Club.